Frontier Orbital Engineering in Heteroatom-Doped Prototypical Organic Dyes for Dye-Sensitized Solar Cells: II. Methodology

-Within this study, ground-state electronic structure properties were obtained using the LC-$\omega$PBE RSH density functional approximation (DFA)~\cite{lcwpbe}.
-This functional decomposes the exchange interaction into short-range (SR) and long-range (LR) components via the error function formalism~\cite{camb3lyp}
+Ground-state electronic structure calculations were performed using the range-separated hybrid (RSH) density functional LC-$\omega$PBE. \cite{lcwpbe} In this functional, the electron--electron Coulomb interaction is partitioned into short-range (SR) and long-range (LR) components using an error-function formalism,